Image

 Threats

 A large percentage of freshwater habitat has been drained and converted to farmland.
 Invasive plants, such as the purple loosestrife from Asia and Africa, are crowding in.
-Pollution of waterways impacts siltation and water quality and poachers will capture and sell these turtles as favorites of the pet trade.
+Pollution of waterways impacts siltation and water quality, and poachers capture and sell these turtles in the illegal pet trade.

 Facts